a-barlow/quantr/README.md

 nodes to define gates (such as the CNot and Toffoli gates), it must be defined so that the most far right state of the product state, is assumed to be the gate that is 'activated'.
 In general, it is better to assume that the custom function doesn't define control nodes, but rather it extends the dimension of the function's domain.
+Lastly, the custom enum does not check if the mapping is unitary.

 ### Documentation